 - Install the Windows Desktop client on a Windows 10 or Windows 10 IoT Enterprise device that meets the Microsoft Teams hardware requirements for Teams on a Windows PC.

 - Connect to a Windows 10 Multi-session or Windows 10 Enterprise virtual machine (VM).

-- Install the Teams desktop app on the host using per-machine installation.
+- Download and install the Teams desktop app on the host using per-machine installation.
 Media optimization for Microsoft Teams requires Teams desktop app version 1.3.00.4461 or later.